igorski/drunk-dragon-vs-the-drag-queens/README.md

 to the game's hash.
 As such, no two games are the same.
 The generation is however _deterministic_, as such loading a saved game restores the world how you left.

+## Game model

+The game is written using Vue with Vuex.

+All game's actors and properties are Object structures inside Vuex stores which are reactive.

+In order to create a new structure, a factory pattern is provided and every game structure has its own factory (see _./src/model/factories/_).

+Operations on structure are done using the action modules (see _./src/model/actions/_).
+A lot of structures specify their own getters (as several different factors can affect an outcome) as well as mutations (remember when changing values of a Vuex state object that these should be called from store mutations).

 ## Project setup
 ```
 npm install